DatabaseFactory/framework/README.md

 > to securely and efficiently interact with, manage and manipulate their databases with a simple,
 > and intuitive API.

-Please note that this library is still in heavy development stages and is **not yet ready** for production use.
+Please take note that this project is a proof of concept.
+I am toying with the idea of building a versatile Query Builder and ORM that fits the basic needs of small applications.
+It is not production ready, if it will be.
+We'll see where it, and how goes.
+If it develops into something really cool and useful, that'd be awesome!

 | Travis                                                                                                                                                      | API Docs                                                  | Wiki Pages                                                     |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|----------------------------------------------------------------|